“When we passed the Affordable Care Act, I told President Obama it was a big deal – or something to that effect.”

 III.
 STAND UP TO ABUSE OF POWER BY PRESCRIPTION DRUG CORPORATIONS

 Too many Americans cannot afford their prescription drugs, and prescription drug corporations are profiteering off of the pocketbooks of sick individuals.
-The Biden Plan will put a stop to runaway drug prices and the profiteering of the drug industry by:
+Biden will put a stop to runaway drug prices and the profiteering of the drug industry by:

 - Repealing the outrageous exception allowing drug corporations to avoid negotiating with Medicare over drug prices.
 Because Medicare covers so many Americans, it has significant leverage to negotiate lower prices for its beneficiaries.
 And it does so for hospitals and other providers participating in the program, but not drug manufacturers.
 Drug manufacturers not facing any competition, therefore, can charge whatever price they choose to set.
 There’s no justification for this except the power of prescription drug lobbying.
-The Biden Plan will repeal the existing law explicitly barring Medicare from negotiating lower prices with drug corporations.
+Biden will repeal the existing law explicitly barring Medicare from negotiating lower prices with drug corporations.

 - Limiting launch prices for drugs that face no competition and are being abusively priced by manufacturers.
 Through his work on the Cancer Moonshot, Biden understands that the future of pharmacological interventions is not traditional chemical drugs but specialized biotech drugs that will have little to no competition to keep prices in check.
 Without competition, we need a new approach for keeping the prices of these drugs down.
 For these cases where new specialty drugs without competition are being launched, under the Biden Plan the Secretary of Health and Human Services will establish an independent review board to assess their value.
 The board will recommend a reasonable price, based on the average price in other countries (a process called external reference pricing) or, if the drug is entering the U.S. market first, based on an evaluation by the independent board members.
 This reasonable price will be the rate Medicare and the public option will pay.
-In addition, the Biden Plan will allow private plans participating in the individual marketplace to access a similar rate.
+In addition, Biden will allow private plans participating in the individual marketplace to access a similar rate.

 - Limiting price increases for all brand, biotech, and abusively priced generic drugs to inflation.
 As a condition of participation in the Medicare program and public option, all brand, biotech, and abusively priced generic drugs will be prohibited from increasing their prices more than the general inflation rate.
-The Biden Plan will also impose a tax penalty on drug manufacturers that increase the costs of their brand, biotech, or abusively priced generic over the general inflation rate.
+Biden Plan also impose a tax penalty on drug manufacturers that increase the costs of their brand, biotech, or abusively priced generic over the general inflation rate.

 - Allowing consumers to buy prescription drugs from other countries.
-To create more competition for U.S. drug corporations, the Biden Plan will allow consumers to import prescription drugs from other countries, as long as the U.S. Department of Health and Human Services has certified that those drugs are safe.
+To create more competition for U.S. drug corporations, Biden will allow consumers to import prescription drugs from other countries, as long as the U.S. Department of Health and Human Services has certified that those drugs are safe.

 - Terminating pharmaceutical corporations’ tax break for advertisement spending.
 Drug corporations spent an estimated $6 billion in 2016 alone on prescription drug advertisements to increase their sales, a more than four-fold increase from just $1.3 billion in 1997.
 The American Medical Association has even expressed “concerns among physicians about the negative impact of commercially driven promotions, and the role that marketing costs play in fueling escalating drug prices.”
 Currently, drug corporations may count spending on these ads as a deduction to reduce the amount of taxes they owe.
 But taxpayers should not have to foot the bill for these ads.
 As president, Biden will end this tax deduction for all prescription drug ads, as proposed by Senator Jeanne Shaheen.

 - Improving the supply of quality generics.
 Generics help reduce health care spending, but brand drug corporations have succeeded in preserving a number of strategies to help them delay the entrance of a generic into the market even after the patent has expired.
-The Biden Plan supports numerous proposals to accelerate the development of safe generics, such as Senator Patrick Leahy’s proposal to make sure generic manufacturers have access to a sample.
+Biden supports numerous proposals to accelerate the development of safe generics, such as Senator Patrick Leahy’s proposal to make sure generic manufacturers have access to a sample.

 IV.
 ENSURE HEALTH CARE IS A RIGHT FOR ALL, NOT A PRIVILEGE FOR JUST A FEW